 1 x 50K TKD 2CP-2511.
 Silver tracks.
 Great channel matching. £40 (£80 retail)

 1 x 50K TKD 2CP-2511.
 1 wafer removed because of faulty track.
 Other channel wafer fine.
 TKD do not supply replacement wafers!
-Works fine as a mono. £25
+Works fine as a mono or for spares. £25

 1 x 250K TKD 2P-2511S.
 Superb channel matching.
 Stepped. £60